Skip to main content

 A supportive endocrine profile can amplify the growth signal sent by your workout, while a depleted one can muffle it.
 The objective, therefore, is to ensure the message sent by your hard work in the gym is received loud and clear by your muscle tissue.

 This biological reality means that to enhance strength adaptations, we must address both the stimulus and the system’s ability to respond to it.
-Providing the powerful mechanical trigger of is the first half of the equation.
+Providing the powerful mechanical trigger of resistance exercise is the first half of the equation.
 Ensuring the body’s internal biochemistry is optimized to act on that trigger is the second, equally important half.

 This integrated perspective allows for a more complete strategy, one that respects the body’s complex physiology and works to restore its inherent capacity for adaptation and strength.